Azure/ADXIoTAnalytics/README.md

     - GetDevicesbyOffice: query ADT by Office names to get all DeviceIds at the office
     - GetDevicesbyOfficeFloor: query ADT by Office and Floor to get all Devices on that floor

-## Deployment instructions
+## ⭐ Instructions for Lab Deployment

-On the [Azure Cloud Shell](https://shell.azure.com/) run the following commands to deploy the solution:
+Open [Azure Cloud Shell](https://shell.azure.com/) and run the following commands:
 1. Login to Azure
     ```bash
     az login